strayMat/causal-ml-course/slides/penalized_linear_models.typ

 ]

-#slide(title: "Some examples from area with high dimensional data")[
+#slide(title: "Some problems where high dimensional data is common")[

   == Some examples

-  - The #link("https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html", "Current Population Survey (CPS)") dataset has hundreds of variables, many of which are categorical
+  - The US #link("https://www.census.gov/data/datasets/time-series/demo/cps/cps-basic.html", "Current Population Survey (CPS)") dataset has hundreds of variables, many of which are categorical

   - The #link("https://health-data-hub.shinyapps.io/dico-snds/", "Système National des Données de Santé (SNDS)") in France = healthcare claims : many hundreds of variables, many of which are categorical.